Exotropia is a type of strabismus in which one or both eyes tend to deviate uncontrollably out of the face.

 The total recovery usually takes around fifteen days.

-After surgery, the specialist can indicate a treatment with analgesics for pain, antibiotics to combat and prevent the onset of infections and eye drops based on steroids, to reduce inflammation.
+After surgery, the specialist can indicate treatment with analgesics for pain, antibiotics to combat and prevent the onset of infections, and eye drops based on steroids to reduce inflammation.

-In general, any pain medication is used, with the exception of aspirin or similar products that can cause bleeding.
+In general, any pain medication is used, except aspirin or similar products that can cause bleeding.